 Other features found on the Commercial 1750 include quick touch speed/incline buttons and a built-in cooling fan.

-The F80’s console isn’t nearly as fancy, but it’s still large and brightly-lit, making it easy to see all your stats during workouts.
+The F80’s console isn’t quite as fancy, but it’s still large and brightly-lit, making it easy to see all your stats during workouts.

-And even though the F80 isn’t designed as a streaming treadmill, it’s still got some nice features to offer, including:
+And even though the F80 isn’t designed specifically as a streaming treadmill, you can access free instructor-led workouts through Sole+.

 - Bluetooth speakers